kq5y-lectures/lecture-template/README.md

 # lecture-template

-Repository for lectures at Shinshu University
+Repository for lectures at University of Tsukuba

 <table>
   <tr>